 "It's quite stable."

-"It is easy to use and does not require complex knowledge."
+"Oracle VM Virtualbox is easy to use and does not require much training."

 "It's a pretty good product in terms of monitoring."